Editor’s note: This post was originally published on 9/22/14 and has been updated for accuracy and comprehension.

 If you're like me – you never have.

+John Maxwell said it best, "People buy into the leader before they buy into the vision."
 If you can sell someone on YOU, then you can sell them on anything.
-(Click to Tweet)

 If someone is looking to hire your company for it's expertise, there can't be any guesswork.